How To Run Employment Background Checks

 A background check policy provides a clear framework for searching a candidate’s background during the hiring process.
 It helps ensure consistency and compliance with federal, state, and local laws.
 Your policy should clearly state the types of screenings conducted for each position, outline the proper procedures for performing them, and explain how the results will be used in making hiring decisions.

 It’s best practice to implement background screenings across your entire organization.
-For example, employers shouldn’t choose a certain age group or ethnicity to undergo pre-employment background checks as this could be considered discriminatory under Equal Employment Opportunity Commission (EEOC) guidelines.
-However, you could require specific screenings for all candidates being considered for certain roles, such as those who will drive a company vehicle or handle finances.
+For example, employers shouldn’t choose a certain age group or ethnicity to undergo pre-employment background checks, since this could be considered discriminatory under Equal Employment Opportunity Commission (EEOC) guidelines.
+However, you can require specific screenings for all candidates being considered for certain roles, such as those who will drive a company vehicle or handle finances.

 Choose a background check company

 Employers have many options to consider when selecting a background check company.
-The best background check service for your company will depend on your business needs, such as types of screening options, hiring volume, budget, and location.
+The best background check service for your business typically depends on your needs, such as types of screening options, hiring volume, budget, and location.
 Additional considerations when comparing employee background check companies may include:

 Select screening reports

-There are many types of background screenings that provide different insight into a candidate’s history.
-Based on your business needs and company background check policy, you’ll want to select the appropriate searches.
+There are multiple types of background screenings that cover different facets of a candidate’s history.
+Based on your business needs and company background check policy, you’ll want to select the appropriate searches:

-• Civil searches to review a candidate’s federal and county civil court records to learn about non-criminal history, such as restraining orders, breaches of contract, foreclosures, and tax claims.
+• Civil searches review a candidate’s federal and county civil court records and report non-criminal history, such as restraining orders, breaches of contract, foreclosures, and tax claims.

-• Driving record (MVR) checks to provide information about a candidate's driving history, including driver’s license status and class and driving-related violations.
+• Motor vehicle record (MVR) checks provide information about a candidate's driving history, including driver’s license status and class and driving-related violations.

-• Employment verification to confirm a candidate’s work history, including dates of employment and job titles.
+• Employment verification confirms a candidate’s work history, including dates of employment and job titles.

-• Education verification to confirm a candidate’s academic history, including dates of attendance and degrees obtained.
+• Education verification confirms a candidate’s academic history, including dates of attendance and degrees obtained.

-• Professional license verification to review licenses and certifications for highly regulated industries or specialized roles, such as accounting and healthcare.
+• Professional license verification reviews licenses and certifications for highly regulated industries or specialized roles, such as accounting and healthcare.

-• Drug testing to screen for the presence of alcohol and controlled substances to support a safe and drug-free workplace.
+• Drug testing screens for the presence of alcohol and controlled substances.

-• Sanctions searches to search important primary sources for exclusions, debarments, sanctions, and disciplinary action taken against individuals in sensitive fields, such as healthcare.
+• Sanctions searches investigate important primary sources for exclusions, debarments, sanctions, and disciplinary action taken against individuals in sensitive fields, such as healthcare.

 Communicate candidate rights

-The FCRA provides protections for candidates that cover what kind of information can be collected and reported as part of a background check for employment.
+The FCRA provides protections for candidates that cover what kind of information may be collected and reported for an employment background check.
 The standard Summary of Rights document outlines other major rights under the FCRA, including the right to a copy of their background check results and the right to dispute inaccurate information.

-When employers use a screening provider to conduct searches, you are required to disclose your intent to run an employment background check, obtain written authorization from the candidate, and follow the adverse action process if the results will affect your hiring decision.
+If your business uses a background check provider to conduct searches, you’re required to disclose your intent to run an employment background check separate from the actual job application.
+You also must obtain written authorization from the candidate to run the background check and follow the adverse action process if the results of the report affects your hiring decision.

 Make hiring decisions